View or download the Ethics Mediation Agreement form here.

 Referrals to the Grievance Committee or to state regulatory bodies

 Ethics mediators cannot refer concerns they have regarding the conduct of any party to mediation to the Grievance Committee, to the state real estate licensing authority or to any other regulatory body.
 This prohibition is intended to ensure impartiality and avoid the possible appearance of bias.
-Mediators are, however, authorized to refer concerns that the public trust may have been violated to the Grievance Committee.
+(Revised 11/21)

 Refusal to comply with agreed upon discipline